-The SEF also has a few smaller, community fundraisers including Teacher Time Raffle, Student Coin Drive and quarterly Food for Funds events.
-These are ways for our teachers, students and families to raise funds to show their support for the intern program.
+The SEF also has a few smaller, community fundraisers including Teacher Time Raffle and Student Coin Drive.
+These are ways for our teachers, students and families to help raise funds and show their support for the intern program.

 WHAT OTHER WAYS CAN PARENTS HELP SUPPORT THE INTERN PROGRAM?

 Besides financial contributions, we need parents to volunteer in many ways – some big, some small.
 Parents volunteer to host interns, be a buddy family, drive interns around town, donate winter clothing, assist at intern events like the Intern Festival, help organize Cinco, and be members of SEF committees and the board.

 WHAT DOES HOSTING AN INTERN INVOLVE?

 EHSI, CMS and EPHS families to provide room and board for interns while they are here in Eden Prairie assisting in our classrooms.
 Families can choose to host an intern for half or the entire school year.
 Host families are required to provide interns with a private bedroom (with a legal egress window if located in the basement) with a lock on the door, access to a bathroom and all meals, except lunch on school days, including snacks.
 School day lunches are provided to the interns and paid for by the SEF.

 Host families welcome interns into their homes, and they quickly become part of the family participating in family routines and special occasions.
 Interns improve their English through every day communication with their host families and can help host siblings with their Spanish!